tusharkantijoshi/tusharkantijoshi/README.md

 React.js | Node.js | Full Stack Developer
 -----------------------------------------

 I am a full stack web developer skilled in developing robust and efficient web applications with a strong command over React.js, Node.js, and SQL.
 I am skilled in scripting client/server side architecture, building optimised dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

 I have designed and implemented scalable and responsive user interfaces using React.
 Additionally, created powerful server-side applications using Node, ensuring seamless communication between the front-end and back-end.
 My proficiency in SQL allows me to efficiently design and manage databases, ensuring data integrity and optimisation.

-Throughout my career, I constantly stay updated with the latest industry trends and best practices in the ever-evolving field of web development.
+I constantly stay updated with the latest industry trends and best practices in the ever-evolving field of web development.

 Skills:
 • HTML, CSS, JavaScript and TypeScript